What Is Invasive EEG Monitoring?

 Invasive EEG monitoring is a type of electroencephalography (EEG) that is recorded intracranially, or directly from the brain.
-Intracranial EEG is the gold standard for localizing where in the brain seizures start (epileptogenic zone), as it is more specific than a noninvasive (scalp) EEG.
+Intracranial EEG is the gold standard for localizing where in the brain seizures start (epileptogenic zone), as it is more specific than a noninvasive (scalp) EEG test.
 For invasive EEG, a neurosurgeon places the recording electrodes during an operation.
 Electrode placement occurs under general anesthesia through a hole in the skull or a craniotomy.
 The location of recording will be determined by previous EEG studies, MRI, and other imaging such as Positron Emission Tomography (PET) or Single-Photon Emission Computerized Tomography (SPECT).

 There are two methods of invasive EEG monitoring: